syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 Time
 </td>
 <td>
-Generated for the property with below attribute.
+Generated for the property with [DataType(DataType.Time)] attribute.
-[DataType(DataType.Time)]

 </td>
 </tr>
 <tr>